aprilrpil/mms142-grouph-2022.github.io/Philippine_context.md

 ---
 layout: post
-title: Philippine Context
+title: Deepfakes in the Philippine Context
 description: By Jeffrey Pavillar
 ---

-## PHILIPPINE CONTEXT
+## Deepfakes in the Philippine Context

 What market/industries are currently disrupted by deepfakes?
 Answer: _Media and entertainment industry_.